-Mobile Cuisine is constantly looking to help the mobile food industry by providing news and information that help not only those who eat from food trucks or carts, but also look to assist the owners and operators of these rolling bistros.
+Mobile Cuisine is constantly looking to help the mobile food industry.
+We provide news and information that help not only those who eat from food trucks or carts, but also look to assist the owners and operators of these rolling bistros.
 A poor rating from a health inspector can keep your business closed for a few days, or even close you permanently.
 Because of this, in this article we will take a basic look at a common area of consumer concern: food truck health inspections.

 The Basics Of Food Truck Health Inspections